rolandtoth/TemplateLatteReplace/README.md

 <p>{t('Please select', 'Form')}</p>
 ```

-Note that in the first example the context is not set because the t() function has the "General" context by default, so no need to explicitly add.
+Note that in the first example the context is not set because the `t()` function has the "General" context by default, so no need to explicitly add.
 The second example has the "Form" context, which will be visible in the Language Translator to make translations easier.

+The drawback of this technique that strings need to be added in two places (in .latte file where they are used, and in _strings.php).

 #### Using plurals

-The module comes with another helper function called "n()":
+The module comes with another helper function called `n()`:

 View file: